News report: Australian leader's WeChat account taken over

 A newspaper has reported Australian Prime Minister Scott Morrison’s account on Chinese-owned social media platform WeChat has been taken over and renamed

-CANBERRA, Australia -- Australian Prime Minister Scott Morrison’s account on Chinese-owned social media platform WeChat was taken over and renamed, a newspaper reported on Monday.
+CANBERRA, Australia -- Australian Prime Minister Scott Morrison’s account on Chinese-owned social media platform WeChat was taken over and renamed, and a lawmaker on Monday accused China's leaders of political interference.

-Morrison’s 76,000 WeChat followers were notified his page had been renamed “Australian Chinese new life” earlier this month.
-The change was made without the government’s knowledge, Sydney’s The Daily Telegraph newspaper reported.
+Morrison’s 76,000 WeChat followers were notified his page had been renamed “Australian Chinese new life” earlier this month and his photograph had been removed, Sydney’s The Daily Telegraph newspaper reported.
+The changes were made without the government’s knowledge, the report said.

 Paterson, who is a member of Morrison’s conservative Liberal Party, called on all lawmakers to boycott the platform, which is owned by Chinese technology giant Tencent.